-This report and supporting QRTs have been approved by the Company's Board of Directors on 30th March 2023, prior to submission to the Central Bank of Ireland ('CBI') and publication on AGL's public website.
+This report and supporting QRTs were approved by the Company's Board of Directors on 28th March 2024, prior to submission to the Central Bank of Ireland ('CBI') and publication on AGL's public website.

 Summary

 Business and Performance

 AGL is authorised in Ireland to transact life assurance business in the European Union.
 The Company is regulated by the CBI and underwrites insurance risks through its head office and local branches along three lines of business (variable annuity1, unit-linked and protection).
 The Company is a wholly owned subsidiary of Allianz SE.